dart-lang/site-www/src/code-of-conduct.md

 toc: false
 ---

-As contributors and maintainers of the Dart project, we promise to extend courtesy and respect to everyone involved in this project regardless of gender, gender identity, sexual orientation, disability, age, race, ethnicity, religion, or level of experience.
-We expect anyone contributing to the Dart project to do the same.

-Communication through any of Dart's channels
-(GitHub, Gitter, mailing lists, Google+, Twitter, etc.) must be constructive and never resort to personal attacks, trolling, public or private harassment, insults, or other unprofessional conduct.
+We expect Dart contributors to act professionally and respectfully, and we expect our social spaces to be safe and dignified environments.

+Specifically:

+* Respect people, their identities, their culture, and their work.
+* Be kind.
+Be courteous.
+Be welcoming.
+* Listen.
+Consider and acknowledge people's points before responding.

 If any member of the community violates this code of conduct, the maintainers of the Dart project may take action, removing issues, comments, and PRs or blocking accounts as deemed appropriate.
+We will not tolerate harassment from anyone in the Dart community, even outside of Dart's public communication channels.

 If you are subject to or witness unacceptable behavior, or have any other concerns, please [email us](mailto:conduct@dartlang.org).